Simply Business homepage

 You could also take advice from other professionals, including estate agents and tax advisers – for example, how much will it cost in stamp duty and other fees?
 And is there a way to minimise tax?

-One of the risks of property flipping is the project costing you a lot more money (and taking a lot more time) than you originally planned for.
+One of the risks of flipping a house is the project costing you a lot more money (and taking a lot more time) than you originally planned for.
 Being as thorough as possible before taking the plunge can help reduce those risks.

 Cash: if you’ve got enough for the property purchase and improvement costs, cash can be frictionless.
-But as the money will be tied up until you can sell, you should consider whether you’ll need that cash for anything else (and even whether this is really the best opportunity for you to make a return on your money).
+But as the money will be tied up until you can sell, you should consider whether you’ll need that cash for anything else.

 Bridging loan: a bridging loan is effectively a short-term mortgage, which ‘bridges the gap’ between buying a property and selling it a few months later.
 If you’ve got cash but need some more, bridging loans can help you pay for the property and the refurbishments – but they’re often expensive.